ooni/ooni.org/content/post/mali-disruptions-amid-2018-election.md

 ## Measuring internet censorship in Mali

-Daily [OONI network measurements](https://api.ooni.io/files/by_country/ML) have been collected from Mali for more than a year.
+Daily [OONI network measurements](https://api.ooni.io/files/by_country/ML) have been collected from Mali for more than a year, thanks to our local partners.
 These measurements, collected mainly from Orange Mali (AS30985), show that most of the ([internationally relevant](https://github.com/citizenlab/test-lists/blob/master/lists/global.csv) and [local](https://github.com/citizenlab/test-lists/blob/master/lists/ml.csv))